 Ghost Ships, Mallows Bay, Nanjemoy

-Most are wooden cargo ships constructed in haste during WWI.
+Most of the ruins are wooden cargo ships constructed in haste during WWI.
 Obsolete as soon as they were built, the ships were intentionally burned to the waterline, scuttled, and then scavenged for iron.

 According to the National Trust for Historic Preservation, “the Ghost Fleet is the largest and most varied collection of visible historic shipwrecks in the Western Hemisphere.”
 And, you can kayak through it – either with guides or without.